Winternats Friedrichshafen 2010

 Kescha was the negative surprise, only placing 9th and 10th, misjudging the track but running well over the track speed record on the top end.

 Unfortunately for yours truly, any chance of improvement was quickly killed off by a couple of red-lights against Claudia and a very well-running Markus in rd.
-1.
+1. Peter, Thomas and Claudia were also plagued by "red-light-itis", leaving Markus, Alex with both cars and Peter to compete in the semis.

 There, Alex had an easy win over himself and Markus finally ran out of steam against Peter.